Some interview questions are designed to put you on the spot, but few are as intimidating as “Why should we hire you?”

 I’m always trying to stay current with new security tech and better ways to train people – the industry changes fast and I like staying ahead of it.
 Moving forward, I’d love to learn more about managing security operations on a larger scale here at Garda World Security Services.
 Eventually, I’d want to help set up best practices that could work across multiple locations and keep growing in operations leadership and working with new technology.

-This example answer gets right to the point, clearly laying out the candidate’s qualifications — the best approach for highly technical roles such as mechanics or electrical engineering.
+This example answer gets right to the point, clearly laying out the candidate’s qualifications — the best approach for highly technical roles.

 I’m passionate about your industry